nelsonbolanoscr/Tiger/VCG CPD 521 Upgrade.md

 1. Upgrade the cpdbr-tenant component for the instance.

 **NOTE:**
-<br>This can be doing in a maintenance window
+<br>This can be doing in a maintenance window. <br>It needs Fusion version above 2.10

 ```bash
 export OADP_OPERATOR_NS=<oadp-operator-project>